 Welcome to the University of Colorado School of Medicine Hematology Division.
-The hematology division for all blood disorders, maintains active research programs and actively educates all levels of trainees; students to mentoring post-doctoral fellows.
+The General Hematology Program provides care for all blood disorders, maintains active research programs, and educates all levels of trainees.

 The Division of Hematology consists of four full-time faculty members at University of Colorado Hospital.
 Close collegial relationships exist among the hematologists at the Denver Veterans’ Administration Hospital, Denver Health, and the Division of Medical Oncology.